Jikay-070203/Jikay-070203/README.md

 - 🥇 **First Prize at Provincial Hackathon** – Project integrating AI and Web
 - 🧑‍🏫 Teaching Assistant for Data Science course – FPT University
-- 🌐 Developed Youth Union Management System for Dong Nai Province
+- 🌐 Developed Youth Union Management System for Dong Nai Province. (in progress)
+- 🌐 Building a waste identification management system for students in the province. (in progress)
 - 🧑‍💼 **2024 Training Program on ICT for Government Officers** – Technology training for Thu Duc City People's Committee officials, focusing on improving IT & communication knowledge with artificial intelligence.
 - 📖 Conferences & Research at **International Conference on Information Technology (ICIIT2025)**

----

----

 ---